How To Get Your Startup Gen Z Ready

 Gen Z refuses to fall into neatly packaged categories.
 There has never been a generation that has valued individualism more so.
 Startups need to ensure they do not treat them as a homogenous group but take time to understand the sub-groups within the generation and tease out the true target market.
 Generalised advertising campaigns appealing to the similarity of Gen Z will fall flat in the face of individuality.

 In 2020, Gen Z made up the most diverse generation in US history.
 It’s not surprising that given the diversity of the demographic, Gen Z not only values inclusion but sees it as a fundamental tenant of any successful business.

 Gen Z welcomes new diversities in orientation and identity as well as championing inclusion for ethnicity and gender and startups ought to keep in mind the value Gen Z hold as a diverse population.
 Many reports that their identity is neglected from marketing campaigns.
 Expanding the reach of inclusion initiatives as well as marketing towards the heterogeneity of Gen Z keeps businesses in line with the ever-growing importance the generation places on diversity.

 Speaking Up for What is Right

-Gen Z recognise that businesses hold power within society; that they can have an impact on changing the world beyond the products or services they offer, applauding the moves made by big retailers to save the world e.g. Nike’s trailblazing efforts in using 75% recycled materials.
-Gen Z channel consumption into brands who share their same concerns for the wider world.
+Gen Z recognises that businesses hold power within society; that they can have an impact on changing the world beyond the products or services they offer, applauding the moves made by big retailers to save the world e.g. Nike’s trailblazing efforts in using 75% recycled materials.
+Gen Z channels consumption into brands that share the same concerns for the wider world.
 The point here is not to speak up for every issue, but for what your company has an impact on beyond sales and profits.
 Speaking up and acknowledging your power held as a business, is the best way to appeal to Gen Z’s search for authenticity.

 Brands must build WITH Gen Z, not for them.